World Cup 2022 ambassador tests positive for virus

-An ambassador for the 2022 World Cup in Qatar has tested positive for the new coronavirus, the tournament's organizers said on Thursday.
-Retired Qatari midfielder Adel Khamis, 54, "was unfortunately diagnosed with the novel coronavirus, COVID-19," the Supreme Committee for the organization of the 2022 tournament wrote in a tweet.
+An ambassador for the 2022 World Cup in Qatar has tested positive for the new coronavirus, the tournament's organisers said.
+Retired Qatari midfielder Adel Khamis, 54, "was unfortunately diagnosed with the novel coronavirus, COVID-19," the Supreme Committee for the organisation of the 2022 tournament wrote in a tweet on Thursday.

 Work on Qatar's World Cup stadiums and mega-projects linked to the tournament has continued apace despite tough social distancing rules to stem the spread of coronavirus among the largely migrant workforce.
 The supreme committee responsible for delivering the tournament said it "is reviewing the situation on a continuous basis and will take the necessary measures to protect the health and safety of all construction workers and direct staff".